beancount/ledger2beancount/docs/manual.md

 names and on the account names after the transformation.

-Unlike ledger, beancount expects all account names to start with one of five account types (`Assets`, `Liabilities`, `Equity`, `Expenses`, and `Income`, although this can be configured).
-If you use more than five account types, you will have to rename them.
-Currently, ledger2beancount doesn't have an option to map the account types.
+Unlike ledger, beancount expects all account names to start with one of five account types, also known as root names.
+The default root names are `Assets`, `Liabilities`, `Equity`, `Expenses`, and `Income`.
+If you want to use other root names, you can configure them using the beancount options `name_assets`, `name_liabilities`, `name_equity`, `name_expenses`, and `name_income`.
+If you use more than five root names, you will have to rename them.
+Currently, ledger2beancount doesn't have an option to map root names.

 Ledger's `apply account` and `alias` directives are supported.
 The mapping of account names described above is done after these directives.